 - 12 months of interest on the balance of the loan

-Additionally, the DHS will usually only approve the release of the amount required by the lender, which they advise may be less than the maximum amount specified above.
+Additionally, the ATO will usually only approve the release of the amount required by the lender or council, which it advises may be less than the maximum amount specified above.

 What if I owe more than I have in super?

-If your super benefit is not large enough to make your outstanding mortgage repayments, the DHS advises that in order to access your super early on compassionate grounds you’ll need to either:
+If your super benefit is not large enough to make your outstanding mortgage repayments, the ATO advises that in order to access your super early on compassionate grounds you’ll need to either:

 - Reduce the amount you owe your lender

-Regulations around early access to super are designed to ensure it’s absolutely a last resort for anyone struggling with debt.
-To check your super fund is providing you with value, you can compare super funds with Canstar.
+Generally speaking, regulations around early access to super are designed to ensure it’s absolutely a last resort for anyone struggling with debt.
+Consider seeking advice from a qualified financial adviser or counsellor before applying to access your super early.
+To help you decide whether your super fund is providing you with value, you can compare super funds with Canstar.